 Program fees include your room, all meals (including on overnight trips), all lectures and excursions, and all program related tips.
 There is no price reduction for missed meals, although simple packed lunches/dinners can be made in such cases.

 Please note all prices are in US Dollars (USD)

 Discovering Judaism, Discovering Islam, and Being Ecumenical:

-- Single En Suite Room at Tantur & Single Room on Trip: $1,960
+- Single Room (with private bathroom) at Tantur & Single Room on Trips: $1,960

-- Single En Suite Room at Tantur & Double Room on Trip: $1,915
+- Single Room (with private bathroom) at Tantur & Shared room on Trips: $1,915

-- Single Single Room at Tantur & Single Room on Trip: $1,855
+- Single Room with shared facilities (bathroom shared with adjacent and connecting room) at Tantur & Single on Trips: $1,855

-- Couple or Roommates Registering Together, Double Room at Tantur and on Trips: $1,750 each
+- Couple or Roommates Registering Together, Double OR Twin Room (with private bathroom) at Tantur and on Trips $1,750 each

-- Couple or Roommates Registering Together, Double Room at Tantur and on Trips: $1,080 each
+- Couple or Roommates Registering Together, Double OR Twin Room (with private bathroom) at Tantur and on Trips: $1,080 each

 2022 program fees